felipefsch/aps/README.md

 org.apache.spark.rpc.RpcTimeoutException: Futures timed out after [10 seconds].
 This timeout is controlled by spark.executor.heartbeatInterval

 This can be solved by increasing spark.executor.heartbeatInterval value (e.g, 20s). [https://issues.apache.org/jira/browse/SPARK-14140]

+The reason for such error is that the executors spend too much time with gargabe collection, so a better solution is either to run in a machine with more memory or reduce the input data.